IreneSMartin/IreneSMartin.github.io/README.md

 **Research focus**
 - Placenta–brain communication and immune signaling
 - Kidney-brain communication and immune signaling
-- Cytokine-driven developmental pathways
 - RNA
-- Immuno-virology
+- Assessment of vaccine immunogenicity using serological and cellular assays.
+- Antimicrobial efficacy studies in preclinical models

 **Experimental approaches**
 - Mouse models included a model of maternal immune activation